Divorced with Kids: Boundaries for the Alcoholic/Addict Parent

 However, if the die is cast, then so be it, but the children involved in this scenario are innocent to the situation and still have two parents that hopefully want to be a participant in their lives.
 Rarely have I known a father or mother to abandon their children in order to live a life of substance abuse, but I did have a client who shared that her ex-husband would rather live in a box; virtually homeless and drink each day than have any contact with his children.
 A heartbreaking state of affairs all around.

 So, what are the options for the parent that has primary custody for the child/children and the other parent who is trying to either work a clean and sober program or vows only to drink on days where he or she has no involvement with the children has?
-It goes without saying that if one parent is totally irresponsible or time and time again has exhibited out of control behavior or puts the children in danger due to reckless behavior, than all bets are off for any participation.
-A substantial amount of time must pass in order for the alcoholic/addict to demonstrate a responsible, tethered clean and sober life style, before supervised visits or co-parenting can occur.
+It goes without saying that if one parent is totally irresponsible or time and time again has exhibited out of control behavior or puts the children in danger due to reckless behavior, then all bets are off for any participation.
+A substantial amount of time must pass in order for the alcoholic/addict to demonstrate a responsible, tethered clean and sober lifestyle, before supervised visits or co-parenting can occur.

 But, let's look at the circumstances where the temperament of the alcoholic/addict parent does not present a risk to their child or children.

 The most important thing the custodial parent can do is formulate a co-parental agreement.
-What I mean by this, is that that parent should WRITE down what their expectations are when the child/children are in the supervision of the alcoholic/addict parent.
+What I mean by this, is that that parent should write down what their expectations are when the child/children are in the supervision of the alcoholic/addict parent.